JamesPaden/css-paged-media-tutorial/docs/source/tools.rst

   * pdfChip does not claim to implement (the whole) CSS Paged Media standard.
-    Instead they rely on the Webkit browser engine and implement a lot of features using the -webkit CSS prefix
+    Instead they rely on the Webkit browser engine and implement a lot of features using the -webkit CSS prefix.
   * An absurd pricing policy that is hard to beat.
 Entry level costs 5.000 EUR and is is crippled down to 25 pages per document.
 What the fuck...this is ripping of customers.